The World Weekly: Content

 In 2014, The Good Web Guide described The World Weekly as a "slick aggregator" that offered "original analysis".
 In 2015, its free service included retransmission of "leading" (according to Media Diversity Institute) media articles and content from think tanks and professional blogs.

-In 2015, The World Weekly was briefly taken offline by Turkish hackers over its critical coverage of Recep Tayyip Erdogan.
-At the time, editor-in-chief Salman Shaheen said the magazine “will not be silenced or intimidated”.
+In 2015, The World Weekly was briefly taken offline by what was believed to be a DDoS hacker attack over its critical coverage of Recep Tayyip Erdogan.
+At the time, editor-in-chief Salman Shaheen said the magazine "will not be silenced or intimidated".

 Shaheen left in 2017.
 His successor Manuel Langendorf, later a European Council on Foreign Relations visiting fellow, was the magazine's editor-in-chief until it ceased publishing in June 2018.
-World Weekly Media Ltd was dissolved on October 15 2019.
+The World Weekly Media Ltd was dissolved in October 2019.

+Editors

-EditorsThe World Weekly ceased publishing in 2018 after a six-year run.
-During those six years, the magazine had several editors:
+The World Weekly ceased publishing in 2018 after a six-year run.
+The editors were: